-On January 1, 2019, AXIS launched a fully collateralized sidecar vehicle, Alturas Re Ltd. From January 1, 2020, the sidecar provides the Group with USD 183.2 million capacity for the insurance and reinsurance risk portfolios through its separate tranches.
-The Series 2019-3 tranche provides USD 39 million of collateralized reinsurance support for AXIS Re's property catastrophe reinsurance portfolio from July 1, 2019 to June 30, 2020.
-The Series 2020-2 tranche provides USD 90.2 million of collateralized reinsurance support for AXIS Re's property catastrophe reinsurance portfolio from January 1, 2020 to December 31, 2020.
+On January 1, 2019, AXIS launched a fully collateralized sidecar vehicle, Alturas Re Ltd. From January 1, 2020 to June 30, 2020, the sidecar provided the Group with USD 183.2 million capacity for the insurance and reinsurance risk portfolios through its separate tranches.
+The Alturas Series 2019-3 tranche provided USD 39 million of collateralized reinsurance support for the AXIS Re property catastrophe reinsurance portfolio from July 1, 2019 to June 30, 2020.
+The Alturas Series 2020-2 tranche provided USD 90.2 million of collateralized reinsurance support for the AXIS Re property catastrophe reinsurance support for the AXIS Re property catastrophe reinsurance portfolio from January 1, 2020 to December 31, 2020.